 - 1. Identify a team member who is knowledgeable about secondary transition procedures for students with disabilities. - 2.
 Complete the Secondary Transition review for each student file for a student age 14 or older. - 3.
 Record the responses on the Secondary Transition score sheet. - 4.
 Transfer results to the Results Summary form. - 5.
 If the LEA was found noncompliant, develop a plan of correction which includes timelines for implementation. - 6.
-Collect and organize supporting documentation to be uploaded into SharePoint.
+Maintain any supporting documentation in the LEA file.